junseonghwan/nbsr-experiments/README.md

 - carcinoma_analysis.R
 - carcinoma_supp.R

+Download the `carcinoma.tar.gz` from Zenodo under `data/`.
+Then, decompress it, which should place data files under `data/carcinoma/`.

 ## Contact

-Please raise an issue if any figure cannot be reproduced/missing from the paper or if you have questions about running the scripts.
+Please raise an issue if any figure cannot be reproduced or is missing from the paper, or if you have questions about running the scripts.